robly78746/ctf/writeups/nactf2019/General Skills/Off-base/README.md

 ## Approach

 From the description and the equals sign at the end of the text, we can guess this is base64 encoded.
-We can paste this into a base64 decoder and get the flag.
+We can paste this into an [online base64 decoder](https://www.base64decode.org/) and get the flag.

 ## Solution